1npo/pytools/README.md

 # scripts
-Little scripts that do various small tasks.
+Little single-file scripts that do various small tasks.